 The following adjustment and conversion operations must be carried out by competent personnel.
 FERROLI Limited accepts no liability for damage to property or personal injury resulting from tampering with the boiler by unauthorised persons.

 To convert the boiler from Nat Gas to LPG and vice versa, the main burner injectors must be replaced.
-Minimum and maximum pressures must then be adjusted on the gas valve (see Adjustment page 23).
-JP02 must be moved to the LPG position.
+Minimum and maximum pressures must then be adjusted on the gas valve (see Adjustment page 28).